Charlotte Hornets (baseball): Affiliation with the Senators/Twins (1937–1972)

 The mainstay of the Hornets through the years was Phillip "Phil" Howser, who became Charlotte General Manager in 1935 and except for three years in the early 1940s when he worked in the Washington Senator's front office, ran the Charlotte operation until January 1970.
 Sometimes he served both as president and general manager of the club.
 Howser worked his entire 39-year baseball career for the Griffith family, beginning in 1935 in Chattanooga.
 From 1971 until his death in 1974 he was southern scouting supervisor for the Twins.

-Howser loved youngsters and often let them into the ballpark without charge when he found them looking through holes in the fence.
-He prided himself on the upkeep and maintenance of Clark Griffith Park, which for years was covered with large—six to eight foot long and four to six foot high—photographs of old Hornet teams and players from the 1930s, 1940s and 1950s.
 In 1962 Howser was named "King of Baseball", by the National Association of Minor League Baseball and in 1969 he was named minor league baseball's executive of the year.
 From 1967 to 1969 he was named the Southern League's baseball executive of the year.

 In 1972 / maybe or maybe not 1973, there was plans to bring a current affiliate of the Reds? from maybe Tennessee or Kentucky? to Charlotte, called the "Charlotte Pines", but unfortunately, the plans fell through, and thus failing to bring baseball back to Charlotte, for the time being.